sbarbett/dig_interface/README.md

 5. Under "Allow headers" add the following: "content-type", "access-control-allow-origin" and "access-control-allow-credentials"
 6. Under "Allow methods" select "POST" or "*"

-In order for our JS to fetch this function from the browser, we have to enable CORS and add the headers that ZenDesk includes.
-This particular applet only uses POST, so that's the only HTTP method I've enabled, but you can accept them all if you like.
+In order for our JS to fetch this function from the browser, we have to enable CORS and add the headers included by ZenDesk.
+This particular applet only uses POST, so that's the only HTTP method I've enabled.

 ## Deploying to Lambda

-You need to install the 'dnspython' libraries to a local directory with pip using the -t switch.
+You need to install the 'dnspython' library to a local directory with pip using the -t switch.

 ```bash
 mkdir lambda_package